Katpolice/hello-world/README.md

 # hello-world
-The beginning of a coding adventure
+The beginning of a coding adventure.